SebastBake/CobaltMirror/README.md

     \Cobalt\Client\TourList\app\src\androidTest\

-The tests were performed using Android studio and were powered by [Robolectric](https://github.com/robolectric/robolectric) along with its [PowerMock](https://github.com/robolectric/robolectric/wiki/Using-PowerMock) functionality to perform the instrumental tests, along with the standard JUnit and Mockito tests as well.
+The tests were performed using Android studio and were powered by [Espresso](https://developer.android.com/training/testing/espresso/index.html)  functionality to perform the instrumental tests, along with the standard JUnit as well.
 Please ensure the following dependencies are present, along with code unit test dependencies above:

-    testCompile "org.powermock:powermock-module-junit4:1.6.4"

-    testCompile "org.powermock:powermock-module-junit4-rule:1.6.4"

-    testCompile "org.powermock:powermock-api-mockito:1.6.4"

-    testCompile "org.powermock:powermock-classloading-xstream:1.6.4"
+    androidTestCompile 'com.android.support.test.espresso:espresso-core:3.0.1'

+    androidTestCompile 'com.android.support.test:runner:1.0.1'

 ## Server Setup & Use